-Igor Ljubuncic is a physicist by vocation, an IT nerd by profession, and a prolific author with thirteen published works since 2011.
-His current portfolio spans three technical books, six novels, and four anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!
+Igor Ljubuncic is a physicist by vocation, an IT nerd by profession, and a prolific author with eighteen published books since 2011.
+His current portfolio spans four technical works, nine novels, and five anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!

-Before that, between 2012-2015, Igor released a four-volume epic fantasy saga titled The Book of Lost Words, which inspired the name for this website.
-The four books, The Betrayed, The Broken, The Forgotten, and The Humbled have garnered some 170+ reviews with an average score of 4.0/5.0 so far.
+Before that, between 2012-2015, Igor authored and published a four-volume epic fantasy saga titled The Book of Lost Words, which inspired the name for this website.
+The four books, The Betrayed, The Broken, The Forgotten, and The Humbled have garnered almost 200 reviews with an average score of 4.0/5.0 so far.

-Furthermore, Igor has also released several short stories online, including Allegory Ezine and SFFWorld.com.
-He also has a traditional IT and data-center related publication with Elsevier, named Problem Solving in High-Performance Computing, as well as two other technical books.
+Furthermore, Igor has also released several short stories online, with Crimson Streets, Allegory Ezine and SFFWorld.com.
+He also has a traditional IT and data-center related publication with Elsevier named Problem Solving in High-Performance Computing, a book on System Administration Ethics by Apress, as well as two self-published technical books.

 When not writing prose, Igor runs a cool website called dedoimedo.com, dedicated to software, which racks up about a million page views every month.
 Yonder, you will find a lot of technical stuff, more than 2,000 articles, a handful of free books, and a lot more.
 Igor’s technical work has been published in leading journals and magazines, online and in print, and in 2013, his site has been voted #2 by FOSS Force, and #5 by Linux Journal, a top open-source publication in the world.
 In 2015, Dedoimedo was voted #1 software blog by Rocky Bytes!